- 📖 Geeky Medics OSCE Book

 Useful if oestrogens can’t be taken

-“The depot injection is useful if you can’t take oestrogens such as the combined oral contraceptive pill.”
+“The depot injection is useful if you can’t take oestrogen-containing contraceptives such as the combined oral contraceptive pill.”

 Safe during breastfeeding